Assessment Methodology

 Final IQ score is calculated using inverse normal distribution (range: 85-145)

-• Internal Consistency: Cronbach's α = 0.91 (indicates high item coherence)
+• Internal Consistency: Cronbach's α = 0.91 (indicates high inter-item coherence)

 Validation studies are ongoing.
 Normative data is continuously updated with each completed assessment, ensuring population statistics remain current and representative.

-While our methodology adheres to scientific standards, this is a screening tool, not a diagnostic instrument.
-Key limitations include:
+While our methodology follows scientific standards, this is a screening tool, not a diagnostic instrument.
+Important limitations include:

-• No proctored supervision (susceptible to environmental distractions)
+• Absence of in-person supervision (susceptible to environmental distractions)

-• Limited item pool compared to clinical batteries (30 vs. 150+ items)
+• Limited item set compared to clinical batteries (30 vs. 150+ items)

-For clinical purposes (educational placement, disability evaluation), seek proctored assessment by licensed psychologists using instruments like WAIS-IV or Stanford-Binet 5.
+For clinical purposes (educational placement, disability assessment), seek in-person evaluation with licensed psychologists using instruments like WAIS-IV or Stanford-Binet 5.